-Clause 55 of the Agreement, together with the National Employment Standards (NES) contained in Part 2-2 of Chapter 2 of the Fair Work Act 2009 (Cth), (FW Act), sets out an Employee's entitlement with respect to parental leave.
+Clause 62 of the Agreement, together with the National Employment Standards (NES) contained in Part 2-2 of Chapter 2 of the Fair Work Act 2009 (Cth), (FW Act), sets out Employees' entitlement to parental leave.

-Full-time, part-time and Long-Term Casual Employees are entitled to parental leave under clause 55 of the Agreement if the leave is associated with the birth of a Child of the Employee or their spouse, or their legal surrogate, or the placement of a Child with the Employee for adoption, and the Employee has or will have responsibility for the care of the Child.
-Clause 55 also provides for parental leave for an Employee in respect of the birth or adoption of the grandchild who is a grandparent of a Child and if they are or will be the Primary Caregiver.
+Full-time, part-time and Regular Casual Employees are entitled to parental leave under clause 62 of the Agreement if the leave is associated with the birth of a Child of the Employee or their spouse, or their legal surrogate, or the placement of a Child with the Employee for adoption, and the Employee has or will have responsibility for the care of the Child.
+Clause 62 of the Agreement also provides for parental leave for an Employee in respect of the birth or adoption of the grandchild who is a grandparent of a Child and if they are or will be the Primary Caregiver.

-Where clause 55 of the agreement refers to the 'birth of a Child' this is inclusive of those employees who will become primary or secondary caregivers via a surrogacy arrangement as defined in clause 56 of the Agreement.
+Where clause 62 of the Agreement refers to the 'birth of a Child' this is inclusive of those Employees who will become primary or secondary caregivers via a surrogacy arrangement as defined in clause 63 of the Agreement.

-Paid parental leave is only available to ongoing and fixed term employees who have more than three months Continuous Service as defined in clause 55.2(b) of the Agreement.
-Ongoing or fixed term employees with less than three months Continuous Service, Long Term Casual Employees (as defined in clause 2 of the Agreement) or an Employee, who is or will be the Primary Caregiver of a grandchild, are entitled to unpaid leave.
+Paid parental leave is only available to ongoing and fixed term Employees.
+Employees are not required to serve a minimum period of continuous service to be eligible to paid parental leave.
+Regular Casual Employees (as defined in clause 2 of the Agreement) or an Employee, who is or will be the Primary Caregiver of a grandchild, are entitled to unpaid leave.

-The amount of paid and unpaid parental leave for employees is described in Table 21 of the Agreement.
-Whilst the amount of paid parental leave differs, all Employees who are eligible for parental leave will be entitled to at least 52 weeks of parental leave (including any paid leave).
-In the case of a couple, the total period of parental leave for both parents combined, with any extensions, must not exceed 24-months (104 weeks).
-An Employee's entitlement to primary caregiver and secondary caregiver parental leave, will be reduced by the period of any extension of parental leave taken by a member of the couple beyond 52 weeks.
+The amount of paid and unpaid parental leave for Employees is described in Table 25 of the Agreement.
+While the amount of paid parental leave differs, all Employees who are eligible for parental leave will be entitled to at least 52 weeks of parental leave (which may include paid and unpaid leave).
+The total period of parental leave including any extensions, must not exceed 24-months (104 weeks).